 Upper Chatanika State Recreation Site Campground

-The Upper Chatanika SRS campground is a small, seasonally operating facility with no size restrictions for RVs and trailers.
+The Upper Chatanika State Recreation Site campground is a small, seasonally operating facility with no size restrictions for RVs and trailers.
 During the winter, the area remains open, but all of the utilities like water and trash services are closed until the weather permits safe conditions.
 Campers only have to pay overnight fees when all of the facilities are operational for the season.
 There are 24 gravel campsites with fire rings, and the campground provides guests with drinking water, toilets, dumpsters, picnic areas, and a boat launch for hand-carried boats.
-Quiet hours are from 11:00 pm to 6:00 am.
+Quiet hours are from 11 PM to 6 AM.
 Generators and ATVs are not permitted to operate during posted quiet hours.

 Seasonal activities in Upper Chatanika River State Recreation Site

-The Upper Chatanika SRS is a popular destination for rafting, kayaking, and canoeing.
+The Upper Chatanika State Recreation Site is a popular destination for rafting, kayaking, and canoeing.
 This section of the river is rated as a Class II float.
-Small boats should launch near the official start of the Chatanika Canoe Trail at mile 39 at the Upper Chatanika SRS.
+Small boats should launch near the official start of the Chatanika Canoe Trail at mile 39 at the Upper Chatanika State Recreation Site.
 A road leads from the camping area to the river for water access.
 The Chatanika Canoe Trail is a 28-mile trail that ends near the Lower Chatanika State Recreation Area.
 For chartered rafting and boating trips, contact one of the local outfitters in Fairbanks.

 The Steese Highway

 The Steese Highway is a designated Scenic Byway that connects Fairbanks with a small settlement just south of the Arctic Circle.
-The Steese Highway is open year round and is 50% paved and 50% gravel.
-Travelers taking the scenic byway can take any number of pull-offs to see wildlife, visit historical locations, pan for gold, take photos, and visit local villages.
+The Steese Highway is open year-round and is 50% paved and 50% gravel.
+Travelers taking the scenic byway can take any number of pull-offs to see wildlife, visit historical locations, pan for gold, take photos, visit local villages, and camp at RV friendly campgrounds.
 Exciting stops and milepost information, as well as road conditions, weather, and highway closures are posted online.